Thursday's Child (1943 film)

 Thursday's Child is a 1943 British comedy-drama film directed by Rodney Ackland and starring Sally Ann Howes and Wilfrid Lawson.
-It was produced by John Argyle and Associated British Picture Corporation.
+It was written by Ackland based on the 1941 novel of same title by Donald Macardie, and produced by John Argyle for the Associated British Picture Corporation.

 Synopsis

-A young girl, Fennis Wilson (Sally Ann Howes), is cast in a film which launches her career and makes her an overnight star – the very thing her older sister desperately wants.
+A young girl, Fennis Wilson, is cast in a film which launches her career and makes her an overnight star – the very thing her older sister desperately wants.